-My step-brother and I put in the landscaping with rocks instead of mulch last fall and it’s been working well for us.
+My step-brother and I put in the rock flower beds a few years’ ago and it’s been working well for us.
 I wanted to wait a bit to share because I wanted to give my honest opinion on the mulch vs. rock look.
 I felt like I really needed to see how the river rock looked over time before reporting back in on to give advice on replacing mulch for you!

 *Affiliate links below.
 Thanks for supporting this blog.
 Click to read my privacy and disclosure statement.